Electroless Nickel Plating

 Rhodium Plating

-Refers to the process of depositing a thin layer of the chemical element rhodium (Rh) onto a conductive metal surface.
-There is electroless rhodium plating, which is typically used on precious metals such as gold and silver for commercial applications such as jewelry.
+A process where a thin layer of rhodium is deposited onto a conductive metal surface, often used on precious metals like gold and silver for applications such as jewelry.
+Electroless rhodium plating is commonly used for its aesthetic and corrosion-resistant properties.

 Silver Plating